Over farm laws, PM Modi tears into opposition, praises reforms | NewsBytes

 He claimed before elections, parties guarantee the same, but in reality, only a few farmers are able to reap benefits.

-PM Modi's address comes at a time when farmers, mainly from Punjab and Haryana, have been protesting at the gates of Delhi, claiming they won't return until the laws are repealed.
+PM Modi's address comes at a time when farmers, mainly from Punjab and Haryana, have been protesting at the borders of Delhi, claiming they won't return until the laws are repealed.

 He said a staggering Rs.
 16,000 crore is being transferred into the accounts of 35 lakh farmers of MP.